kanaya/Pineapple_II/doc/hardware.md

 ## Overview

-Pineapple II can take up to 4 analog inputs (0-5V) and converts them to MIDI signals.
+Pineapple II can take up to 4 analog inputs (0-5V or 0-50mA) and converts them to MIDI signals.
 An edge of the analog signal (e.g. 0V to 0.1V) causes MIDI Note On signal.
 Continuous change of the input voltage causes MIDI Control Change, and drop to 0V causes MIDI Note Off.

 Up to 4 analog sensors can be attached to Pineapple II.
-The sensor can be (1) **Passive:** variable-resistance type (nonconductive when not active), (2) **Active:** analog voltage output (0V when not active), or (3) **Digital:** I2C sensor.
+The sensor can be **(1) voltage mode:** analog voltage output (0V when not active), **(2) current mode:** variable resistance (nonconductive when not active), or **(3) digital mode:** I2C connected sensor.

 The sensor port (named GeekPort II) of Pineapple II has 6 pins as follows.